 Creating USB install media

-Download and install a copy of TransMac, which is the software that will make everything happen.
-TransMac is a paid software, but it has a 15-day trial solution, that give us more than enough time to move the DMG files to the USB drive from Windows.
+- Quick note: TransMac is a paid software, but it has a 15-day trial solution, that give us more than enough time to move the DMG files to the USB drive from Windows.
 (If you want to support the developer, you can purchase the full version.)

-Insert the USB drive that you’ll use to fix your installation of OS X. Remember that all the data in the USB will be erased.
-Make sure you take off any important documents.
+Insert the USB drive that you’ll use to fix your installation of OS X. (Remember that all the data in the USB will be erased.
+Make sure you take off any important documents.)

-In the warning dialog box, click Yes.
+In the warning dialog box, click the Yes button.

-Use the Restore Disk Image to Drive dialog box to browse for the DMG file with the installation files for Mac OS X Yosemite in this case, and click OK to create a bootable USB of the operating system.
+Use the Restore Disk Image to Drive dialog box to browse for the DMG file with the installation files for Mac OS X Yosemite in this case, and click the OK button to create a bootable USB of the operating system.

 Now, you’ll have to wait a long time.
 No kidding.
 It could take one or two hours to complete the process depending on your computer and other variables.